Kindle Ereader vs PocketBook InkPad

 2023.
 Pocketbook 6.7 firmware update adds audio pronunciation

-Pocketbook has recently launched a firmware update for the Inkpad 3, Inkpad Color, and Touch HD 3, bringing along a range of significant new features.
-Notably, users can now initiate audio pronunciation within the dictionary, enhancing the language learning experience.
-Additionally, translations can be saved directly to the device and exported for future reference.
-The update also introduces improved page borders for CBR, CBZ, and PDF documents, enhancing the visual presentation.
-Furthermore, the new firmware includes enhancements such as an expanded pressure area for more convenient navigation through footnotes in books, more precise page margins in scrollable PDF books, and improved algorithms for sorting the note list.
+Pocketbook has launched a new firmware update for the Inkpad 3, Inkpad Color and Touch HD 3.
+What are the significant new features?
+Users can now initiate audio pronunciation in the dictionary and translations can be saved to the device and exported.
+Additionally, there is enhanced functionality for improved page borders in CBR, CBZ and PDF files.
+Other updates include a larger pressure area for easier navigation of footnotes (links) in books, more precise page margins in scrollable PDF files and refined note list sorting algorithms.

 2022.
 New basic Kindle offers premium Paperwhite features for under $100